jsanders108/abstract-wallet-app/README.md

 ## Description

-This app uses two primary Solidity contracts in the reference implementation mentioned in EIP-4337: SimpleAccountFactory.sol, and SimpleAccount.sol.
+This app uses two primary Solidity contracts: SimpleAccountFactory.sol, and SimpleAccount.sol; they are in the reference implementation mentioned in EIP-4337.
 After downloading  and compiling these contracts (along with some additional interface and import files) from Eth-Infinitism, SimpleAccountFactory.sol was deployed to the Polygon Mumbai testnet using Hardhat.

-If a user wants to create a new abstract wallet account, they must call a function in the SimpleAccountFactory contract, which then deploys a brand new abstract wallet account.
+The mechanism used is the factory method: if a user wants to create a new abstract wallet account, they must call a function in the SimpleAccountFactory contract, which then deploys a brand new abstract wallet account.
+A user may create as many new accounts as they wish.

 ## Getting Started